-- complete the online Stage One EOI form and if successful the Stage Two application form on business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.
+- complete the online Stage One EOI form

+- be invited to apply for Stage Two application on business.gov.au

+- provide all the information requested

+- address all eligibility and assessment criteria

+- include all necessary attachments.

 You will receive confirmation when you submit your application.
 You should retain a copy of your application for your own records.